 Q: What if my child cannot or chooses not to participate in some of the camp activities?

 A: Our staff understands and respects the difference in each child.
 We try to make every activity available at many different levels, and hope your child will choose a level of participation in which they are comfortable.

-Q: As a parent of camper, how can I volunteer?
+Q: As a family member of a camper, how can I volunteer?

 A: Volunteers are the heart of our program.
-Although we do not allow parents of campers to volunteer as camp staff during the same week of camp their child is attending, we have many opportunities for parents to volunteer throughout the year in our office, at fundraisers, etc.
+Although we do not allow parents or family members of campers to volunteer as camp staff during the same week of camp their child is attending, we have many opportunities for parents and family members to volunteer throughout the year in our office, at fundraisers, etc.